 Physically demanding work was always part of the job but in recent years the stress level has increased.
 Time is always the enemy and not just the customer in the waiting room or your service adviser biting your ass.
 The flat rate clock is always on and can be a source of huge stress for some mechanics.

-I’ve seen lots a good mechanics leave the flat rate system operated by the main dealers to go work at an independent shop for straight time, and most are really happy with the move.
+I’ve seen lots of good mechanics leave the flat rate system operated by the main dealers to go work at an independent shop for a straight time, and most are really happy with the move.

-Ever increasing complex electrical issues, new technology’s with less maintenance requirements means the industry is evolving.
+Ever-increasing complex electrical issues, new technology with fewer maintenance requirements mean the industry is evolving.
 The mechanic of the near future will be making a ton more electrical repairs and a lot less oily mechanical repairs.

 The future for the auto looks set to rely heavily on the electric motor.
 A mechanic of the near future that isn’t comfortable with electrical, and diagnostic repairs is going to have a hard time as a mechanic and will become obsolete quickly.